 SIHP # -7580 includes eight human burials (Burial Find #s 1-8).
-These burials consist of a cluster of early post-Contact coffin burials located within the southern corner of the project area (Figure 247 and Figure 248).
-The burial pits of these burials originate within the SIHP # -7580 cultural layer and extend into the underlying marine sand and clay.
+These burials consist of a cluster of early post-Contact coffin burials located within the southern corner of the project area (Figure 249 and Figure 250).
+The burial pits originate within the SIHP # -7580 cultural layer and extend into the underlying marine sand and clay.